Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 session was playing, the replacement session is put back into Playing state after it is opened; if it was paused it remains paused.

 This is intentionally **not** media-time-safe switching yet.
-HLS seeking is still not wired, so the replacement pipeline starts decoding the selected rendition from its beginning and Sanctuary resets the playback clock to zero.
+Although ordinary HLS seeking is now wired, the quality-restart path does not yet invoke it: a replacement rendition still starts from its beginning and Sanctuary resets the playback clock to zero.
 Quality switching is also synchronous on the caller for now.
-Seamless switching at the current timestamp, async reopen, decoder overlap/cross-fade and ABR remain later work.
+The next quality milestone can reuse the seek path to reopen at the current media position; decoder overlap/cross-fade and ABR remain later work.

 The desktop launcher accepts
 `--video <URL-or-ID>` (or a positional video), `--play`/`--autoplay`, and